roseengineering/igeswrite/README.md

 After Path > Unioning all rectangles in this file in inkscape to remove the line crossings, I used the result to vinyl cut.
-You can use Path > Stroke to Path in Inkscape to remove the fill and see the cutting pattern, but when vinyl cutting it cut twice - cutting both outlines, inner and outer.
+You can use Path > Stroke to Path in Inkscape to remove the fill and see the cutting pattern, but when vinyl cutting it cut twice - cutting both outlines, inner and outer of the stroke.